Nmonchart

 Examine the sampleC.html to find out how it contains the data and how it

-it generates the graphs inside you web browser:
+it generates the graphs inside your web browser:

-Which called the Googlechart library (directly from the web) to generate
+Which calls the Googlechart library (directly from the web) to generate

 the graphs

-- The data in Javascript array format and the ZZZ data transformed into
+- The data in JavaScript array format and the ZZZ data were transformed into

-- Thee is also chart drawing options and graph type instructions
+- There are also chart drawing options and graph type instructions

-At the bottom of the script it creates the Javascript buttons and
+At the bottom of the script, it creates the JavaScript buttons.

-then the config data that is displayed at the bottom of the webpage.
+Then the config data is displayed at the bottom of the webpage.

 Output file size